Writing a Resume Objective Statement

 This resume objective example is short, unique, and it avoids cliché phrases.
 It also sticks to the facts, and hints at future career intentions without the entire statement becoming about what the company can do for the applicant.
 A more descriptive picture about these research skills could offer room for improvement.

-Let’s turn our attention to the insurance industry, and try to understand what differentiates resume objectives for insurance claims adjusters and sales agents.
-What do insurance companies look for in a resume objective?
+Let’s turn our attention to the insurance industry, and try to understand what differentiates resume objective statements for insurance claims adjusters and sales agents.
+What do insurance companies look for in an objective statement?
 The answer depends on the specific job you have in mind, though there’s actually a great deal of overlap within the industry.

 Claims representatives interact with potential clients, explain the features of policies, maintain records, and analyze current policies in order to help suggest improvements.

 An insurance claims adjuster’s resume objective should demonstrate their organizational skills and the ability to work well with others.
 It might also reflect interest or background knowledge in the industry.

 Similarly, an insurance sales agent needs communication and interpersonal skills.
 They also need a willingness to learn new things, and can benefit greatly from a background in customer service.